 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH

 Dominik Wagner aims to liberate his instrument from the shadowy existence of the cello and present new facets of the double bass.
-He succeeds not only with an engaging stage presence, impressive virtuosity and vocal melodic delivery, but also through his tireless efforts to expand the repertoire, whether through commissions or the search for rarities, he makes the double bass sound in a new variety.
-For example, together with his father, the composer Wolfram Wagner, he arranged Dvořák’s fragments of the Cello Concerto in A major into the Double Bass Concerto in D major, which he premiered at the KKL Lucerne in the summer of 2023.
+He succeeds not only with an engaging stage presence, impressive virtuosity and vocal melodic delivery, but also through his tireless efforts to expand the repertoire.
+Whether through commissions or the search for rarities, he makes the double bass sound in a new variety.
+Together with his father, the composer Wolfram Wagner, he arranged Dvořák’s fragments of the Cello Concerto in A major into the Double Bass Concerto in D major, which he premiered at the KKL Lucerne in the summer of 2023.

 In just his mid-20s, Wagner is a scholarship recipient of the Anne-Sophie Mutter Foundation and an ECHO Klassik winner.
 In 2022 he was awarded the Opus Klassik as Young Talent of the Year.
 He has also won prizes in almost all double bass competitions, including the Bradetich Foundation International Double Bass Solo Competition, the ARD International Music Competition, the Fanny Mendelssohn Price and the Eurovision Young Musicians Competition.

 Dominik Wagner has already performed with renowned orchestras such as the Camarata Salzburg, Bavarian Radio Symphony Orchestra, the WDR Symphony Orchestra or the Deutsche Kammerphilharmonie Bremen and in concert halls in New York (Carnegie Hall), Berlin (Konzerthaus), Vienna (Musikverein and Konzerthaus), Munich (Herkulessaal) and Hamburg (Elbphilharmonie), among others.
-He is associated with the Württemberg Chamber Orchestra as a Young Artist.
+He is associated with the Württemberg Chamber Orchestra as a Young Artist and the Nikolaisaal Potsdam is currently presenting him as their debut artist for three seasons.
 He is also a regular in the United States with orchestral concerts, solo recitals, chamber music and master classes.

-In addition to his solo activities, Wagner is a passionate chamber musician and is constantly searching for new timbres through new orchestrations.
-This has resulted in a duo with jazz double bassist Georg Breinschmid, as well as a clarinet trio with Sebastian Manz and Danae Dörken.
-In 23/24 he will perform in a bass quartet and release a corresponding recording.
+In addition to his solo activities, Wagner is a passionate chamber musician and is constantly searching for innovative timbres through new orchestrations.
+This has resulted for example in a duo with jazz double bassist Georg Breinschmid, as well as a clarinet trio with Sebastian Manz and Danae Dörken and a double bass quartet.

 Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH